w3c/verifiable-credentials/f2f/2019-03-Barcelona/README.md

 info@paymentinnovationhub.com

-Expected to be colocated with [Rebooting the Web of Trust 8](https://www.weboftrust.info/next-event-page.html).
+This meeting follows [Rebooting the Web of Trust 8](https://www.weboftrust.info/next-event-page.html), also in Barcelona.

 # Nearby Hotels

+We do not have room blocks reserved at hotels.
+However, the following hotels are nearby and currently (early Feb) showing availability at the given prices.
+Prices are shown merely for convenience and may not be accurate when you go to book.

 [Hotel Catalonia Port](https://www.cataloniahotels.com/es/hotel/catalonia-port?mb=1)
 * [Google Maps](https://www.google.com/maps/place/Hotel+Catalonia+Port/@41.3783377,2.178523,17z/data=!4m15!1m9!2m8!1sHotels!3m6!1sHotels!2sPier+01+Barcelona+Tech+City,+Pla%C3%A7a+de+Pau+Vila,+1,+08039+Barcelona,+Spain!3s0x12a4a300710fda87:0x7e9f5fe07f3b841f!4m2!1d2.1856078!2d41.3810552!3m4!1s0x12a4a25663efa87b:0xdad45bbc6aa1f713!8m2!3d41.3787508!4d2.1787302)